soufianerafik/soufianerafik/README.md

 ## 🤝 Let’s Connect

 Have a project in mind?
-Just want to chat about dev tools, music, or systems design?
+Want to chat about systems design, product ideas, tooling or music?
+I love connecting with other engineers, founders, and builders.
-**Reach out — I'm always open to connecting.**
+**Feel free to reach out — I’m always open to good conversations.**

 ## 🌎 Find Me On